MaggieJian/Final-AI-Coursework/README.md

 Urban green spaces comprise pedestrian pathways, vehicle roadways, buildings, and patches of vegetation and water.
 Urban green spaces can be complex to classify if pedestrian pathways are woven around naturalistic designs often featuring variable topographies.
 These can create shadows or complex visual features that make green spaces and roads difficult to distinguish.
 The use of machine learning that leverages satellite imagery could help to prevent accidents and could increase the efficiency of using automated vehicles to navigate roadways that rely on automated navigation systems.
 Driverless vehicle technology is currently facing significant investment in the south-eastern country of Singapore (Ng, 2021).

-The Gardens by the Bay, located in  chosen because .
+The Gardens by the Bay, located in the south x Nibong island of Singapore, was chosen because .
 It is a x project that X are concerned about its life and change...
 It has benefits to the physical and mental health of residents and generates economoc value from its annual x million visitors/tourists.
 Some key features of the area include:
 * Artificial Lakes:
 * Buildings: 'Supertrees' and individual glasshouses